tigermlt/blog/books.md

     1. PageRank link analysis algorithm used by Google
     2. HITs algorithm used by Teoma
 - Traditional nonlinked information retrieval
-    1. boolean model: operates by considering which keywords are present or absent in a document.
+    1. boolean model: operates by considering which keywords are present or absent in a document
         - pros:
             - simple to implement
             - query can be processed quickly and in parallel